Menu

 Q: How often do I have to make a payment?

 Each month you'll receive a statement from us showing where and when you used your marbles card, together with the amounts you spent.
-You have to make at least the minimum repayment of your outstanding balance every month which is 1% of the balance shown on your statement, plus any interest charged on your account, plus any default fees applied to the account.
+You have to make at least the minimum repayment of your outstanding balance every month which is either 1%, 2%, 2.5%, 2.75% or 3.25% of the balance shown on your statement, plus any interest charged on your account, plus any default fees applied to the account.
 If your balance is less than £5, then the full amount will need to be paid.
 As a marbles cardholder, you can contact us to change your monthly payment date to suit your personal circumstances.
 This can be changed up to three times a year.

 Q: Do I have to pay everything I owe on my marbles card each month?

-You’ll receive a statement each month showing the balance on your account and the minimum monthly payment which needs to be paid.
+You’ll receive a statement each month showing the balance on your account and the contractual minimum monthly payment which needs to be paid.
 You have the choice to pay more than this, and can repay any amount up to full balance.
-However, you must ensure you repay at least the minimum required, which includes 1% of the balance shown on your statement, plus any interest charged on your account, plus any default fees applied to the account.
+However, you must ensure you repay at least the minimum required, which includes either 1%, 2%, 2.5%, 2.75% or 3.25% of the balance shown on your statement, plus any interest charged on your account, plus any default fees applied to the account.
 If your balance is less than £5, then the full amount will need to be paid.

 Q: How do I find out when my payment is due each month?